Biden praises Kenyan President Ruto for 'his bold leadership' as White House marks state visit

-WASHINGTON (AP) — President Joe Biden on Thursday praised Kenya's William Ruto for "his bold leadership" as the White House marked the first state visit to the United States by an African leader in more than 15 years.
-Ruto spoke of building a more promising future.
+WASHINGTON (AP) — President Joe Biden on Thursday praised Kenya's William Ruto for "his bold leadership" as the White House marked the first state visit to the United States by an African leader in more than 15 years, one that comes as the Nairobi government is sending police to Haiti to help quell gang violence in the Caribbean nation.

+The White House announced Biden's intention to designate Kenya as a major non-NATO ally, an acknowledgment of the growing security partnership between the countries.
+The 1,000 Kenyan officers preparing to deploy will be part of a multinational force backed by $300 million in U.S. support, but not American troops.

+As Ruto was welcomed into the Oval Office for a private meeting, Biden noted that the two were celebrating a 60-year of partnership that was not only “delivering for our nations” but “delivering for the world.”

+“It’s remarkable.
+This visit is not just about our histories.
+It’s about the future,” Biden said.
+He added that there’s “virtually no challenge that Kenya and the United States can’t meet together."

-The Kenyan president and his wife, Rachel Ruto, arrived at the White House for a pomp-filled ceremony aimed at recognizing the growing importance of the U.S.-Kenya relationship.
-The leaders will later hold talks and a joint news conference before a formal state dinner on the White House grounds.
+Earlier, Ruto and his wife, Rachel Ruto, had arrived for a pomp-filled ceremony that officials said was aimed at recognizing the growing importance of the U.S.-Kenya relationship.
+The leaders planned a joint news conference after their meeting and readied for a formal state dinner on the White House grounds.

 Biden and Ruto are using the three-day state visit to Washington, in part, to call on economies around the globe to take action to reduce the enormous debt burden crushing Kenya and other developing nations.